Vinicius2m/Vinicius2m/README.md

 - 🙋‍♂️ I'm 23 years old and based in Fortaleza, Ceará, Brazil

 - 📖 I started studying full stack web development in May 2021 through the course (bootcamp) offered by Kenzie Academy Brasil, after a year I completed the developer training and gained a lot of experience.
-My last professional experience was as a full stack developer at Devnology with new technologies like Next.js and NestJS.
+My last professional experience was as a full stack developer manutting with e-commerce projects like car rental, airline tickets and accomodations.
+I used some technologies like React with Next.js, Node.js with NestJS, Dart with Flutter, SQL and Redis for caching.

 #### Technologies that i have experience:
  - HTML, CSS, JavaScript, TypeScript;